 Our two cents: Located in the farthest northwest corner of NJ, this park packs in plenty of views even without doing a hike.
 This is a popular area so don’t expect solitude in the monument/lake areas.

-In addition to the trail network, there is High Point Monument, a memorial to NJ veterans, which also marks the highest elevation in the state of NJ, at 1803’.
-The monument is hollow like the Washington Monument, so you can climb the obelisk’s 220 stairs for a view of the surrounding areas (open seasonally).
+In addition to the trail network, there is High Point Monument, a memorial to NJ veterans that also marks the highest elevation in the state of NJ, at 1803’.
+The monument is hollow like the Washington Monument, and the obelisk’s 220 stairs can be climbed for a view of the surrounding areas (open seasonally).

 Parking: N41 18.159 W74 40.070

-Large hiker parking lot for this trail is on Rt 23 in the park, on the left, right after two stone pillars.
+Large “Appalachian Trail Hiker Parking” lot on Rt 23 in the park, on the left, right after two stone pillars.
 (2 hr pkg limit at visitor center lot, so you can’t park there for hiking).

-For the monument parking lot, Lake Marcia, or to access other trail heads to make shorter loops, you’ll need to bear right past the first visitor center.
+For the monument parking lot or Lake Marcia instead, bear right past the visitor center.